Domestic Violence prosecution has been extremely ineffective:

 - 33% (184 defendants as of Nov.
 2017) have received probation.

 - 2% (10 defendants as of Nov.
 2017) were found Not Guilty.

 Why is the District Attorney’s office struggling to lock up sexual predators?
 Recently, an SAPD SVU Detective was fired for mishandling over 130 sexual assault and family violence cases.
 This is not an isolated incident and it is not a problem limited to the SAPD.
 Sexual Assault cases of all kinds are routinely under-investigated by law enforcement agencies across Bexar County.
-The current state of affairs increases the chance that victims will not receive justice and that innocent persons will be prosecuted.
+The current mishandling of these cases increases the chance that victims will not receive justice and that innocent persons will be prosecuted.
 Neither situation is acceptable.
 The District Attorney’s Office is the only agency that has the ability to set countywide standards for the investigation and prosecution of sexual assault cases.
 As District Attorney, Joe will make sure that these cases are properly investigated and get the attention and resources that they deserve.